Tualitin Wildlife Refuge

 Summers in Oregon are the best time of year to explore the state’s hidden gems and explore its beauty.
 For years, I have been hearing great stories from everyone around me about Oregon treasures.

-Hearing everyone’s adventurous stories and not personally experiencing them became more and more apparent that I was missing out.
-My love of nature, a desire to explore, partaking on a new adventure, phasing a challenge, and a need for being active in my wheelchair motivated me to pursue what it now has become my yearly summer solo adventures.
+Hearing everyone’s adventurous stories without personally experiencing them made it clear that I was missing out.
+Because of my love of nature and a strong desire to explore, I felt motivated to seek new adventures.
+Additionally, facing challenges and staying active in my wheelchair pushed me further.
+As a result, I now pursue what has become my yearly summer solo adventures.

 Three years ago, I decided to scout out ADA trails that were accessible via Trimet.
-I disregarded everyone’s recommendation of ADA trails and suggestions that I can only explore contingent on a car.
-I was out to prove the opposite which I did.
-Along the way I encountered some challenges however that did not prohibit me from finding some great ADA trails.
-Particularly, I enjoyed the Tualatin Wildlife Refuge as going around the trail experienced three different types of habitats each one with an array of wildlife which makes it a unique place.
+Despite everyone’s recommendations for specific ADA trails and their suggestions that I could only explore with a car, I chose to take a different path.
+I was determined to prove the opposite—and I did.
+Along the way, I encountered some challenges; however, they didn’t stop me from discovering some great ADA trails.
+In particular, I enjoyed the Tualatin Wildlife Refuge.
+As I made my way around the trail, I experienced three different types of habitats, each filled with diverse wildlife, which made it a truly unique place.

 Tualatin River National Wildlife Refuge

 Tualatin River National Wildlife Refuge Seasonal Trail Loop is a 3.1-mile trail located in Sherwood.
-The Wildlife Center, which serves as a great starting point, is open Tuesday through Sunday from 10:00 a.m. to 4:00 p.m.
-The best times to visit are during the fall and spring, when the weather is mild and wildlife is most active.
-The refuge is home to nearly 200 species of birds, over 50 species of mammals, and around 25 species of reptiles and amphibians.
-It’s a rich and diverse ecosystem that offers something new with every visit.
+To begin your visit, the Wildlife Center—open Tuesday through Sunday from 10:00 a.m. to 4:00 p.m.—serves as a great starting point.
+Additionally, the best times to explore the trail are during fall and spring, when mild weather and active wildlife create ideal conditions.
+In fact, nearly 200 species of birds, over 50 species of mammals, and about 25 species of reptiles and amphibians call the refuge home.
+As a result, visitors experience a rich and diverse ecosystem that offers something new with every trip.

 Directions To The Trail

 You can reach the trail either by car or by bus.
 If you drive, there’s a paved parking lot with direct access to the trail.
-Taking the bus drops you off at a paved stop where you’ll see open meadows and a detailed map of the trail.
-No matter how you arrive, amenities are available.
-You’ll find ADA-accessible restrooms, picnic tables, a children’s play area, and a gift shop.
-There’s also a paved viewpoint that gives you a panoramic view of the trail.
-From here, you can enjoy the surrounding flora, fauna, and the peaceful variety of habitats the refuge has to offer.
+Alternatively, taking the bus drops you off at a paved stop, where you’ll find open meadows and a detailed trail map.
+Regardless of how you arrive, amenities are available to enhance your visit.
+For example, you’ll find ADA-accessible restrooms, picnic tables, a children’s play area, and a gift shop.
+In addition, there’s a paved viewpoint that offers a panoramic view of the trail.
+From this spot, you can enjoy the surrounding flora, fauna, and the peaceful variety of habitats the refuge has to offer.

 From The Bus Stop

-From the bus stop, there is direct access to the trail.
-The path is easy and flat, running through open fields that lead to the wetlands.
-It starts with a short section of loose gravel, then quickly switches between compacted gravel and dirt.
-The second entrance is mostly compacted gravel and includes a short, moderately steep hill.
-At the top of the hill, you’ll find a bench at the Centennial Overlook, shaded by large oak trees.
-This spot offers one of the best chances to see waterbirds in the area.
+At the bus stop, there is direct access to the trail.
+To begin, the path is easy and flat, running through open fields that lead to the wetlands.
+Initially, it starts with a short section of loose gravel; however, it quickly alternates between compacted gravel and dirt.
+Alternatively, the second entrance is mostly compacted gravel and includes a short, moderately steep hill.
+At the top of this hill, you’ll find a bench at the Centennial Overlook, shaded by large oak trees.
+Notably, this spot offers one of the best chances to see waterbirds in the area.

-After taking in the view, continue along the flat trail.
-It will lead you directly to the Wildlife Center.
-The center offers educational programs for both kids and adults.
-Inside, there’s an exhibit hall, a classroom, and a photo gallery with displays on the center’s history and local environmental topics.
-Outside, you’ll find an education shelter and a nature store.
-The store features souvenirs and crafts made by local artisans, giving visitors a chance to support the community.
-Whether you’re here for learning or leisure, the Wildlife Center is a great destination along the trail.
+After taking in the view, you can continue along the flat trail, which will then lead you directly to the Wildlife Center.
+Once there, the center offers educational programs for both kids and adults.
+Inside, you’ll find an exhibit hall, a classroom, and a photo gallery with displays on the center’s history and local environmental topics.
+Additionally, outside the center, there’s an education shelter and a nature store.
+Notably, the store features souvenirs and crafts made by local artisans, giving visitors a chance to support the community.
+Whether you’re visiting for learning or leisure, the Wildlife Center serves as a meaningful and enjoyable stop along the trail.

 From The Wildlife Center

 From the Wildlife Center, the trail begins next to the picnic area.
-Around the corner, you’ll find the accessible entrance.
-It starts with a moderate slope downhill, then levels out into flat terrain for the rest of the way.
-The trail is easy and alternates between compacted dirt and gravel.
-Along the path, there are several paved viewing points.
-These offer great chances to see wildlife like beavers, deer, and many types of birds.
-As you continue, the trail leads into an area surrounded by trees.
-There, you’ll find quiet spots with views of small creeks, ponds, and a variety of native plants.
+Just around the corner, you’ll find the accessible entrance.
+At first, the trail starts with a moderate downhill slope; however, it soon levels out into flat terrain for the rest of the way.
+The path is easy to navigate and alternates between compacted dirt and gravel.
+Along the way, several paved viewing points appear, offering excellent chances to spot wildlife such as beavers, deer, and many types of birds.
+As you continue, the trail leads into a more wooded area surrounded by trees.
+In this section, you’ll discover quiet spots with views of small creeks, peaceful ponds, and a variety of native plants.

-The wooded section opens up to a large circular paved viewing point.
-From here, you get sweeping views of the meadows.
-After taking in the scenery, you can return the way you came or follow the trail left, which leads through the wetlands.
-This area is perfect for spotting more wildlife and soaking in the natural beauty.
-Whether you’re a bird watcher, a photographer, or just someone looking for a peaceful hike, the refuge offers a welcome break from the city.
-It’s a great place to enjoy nature and the diversity of the habitat.
+Eventually, the wooded section opens up to a large circular paved viewing point.
+From this spot, you get sweeping views of the meadows.
+After taking in the scenery, you can either return the way you came or, alternatively, follow the trail to the left, which leads through the wetlands.
+This area is ideal for spotting even more wildlife and soaking in the natural beauty.
+Whether you’re a bird watcher, a photographer, or simply someone seeking a peaceful hike, the refuge provides a refreshing break from the city.
+Overall, it’s a great place to enjoy nature and experience the diversity of the habitat.